pfeilbr/http-live-streaming-hls-playground/README.md

 # http-live-streaming-hls-playground

+example of creating an HTTP Live Stream video stream from an h.264 video file.

 ### Prerequisites

-* download "HTTP Live Streaming Tools" from https://developer.apple.com/download/more/?=HLS
+* download and install "HTTP Live Streaming Tools" from https://developer.apple.com/download/more/?=HLS (binaries are installed to `/usr/local/bin`)
     > need to login with apple developer account

 ### Running